HL7/davinci-crd/input/pagecontent/index.md

 * [Use Cases and Overview](usecases.html) describes the intent of the implementation guide, gives examples of its use, and provides a high-level overview of expected process flow
 * [Technical Background](background.html) identifies related specifications this implementation guide builds upon that developers should read and understand prior to implementing this specification
+* [ePA Coordinators](ePA.html) acknowledges that neither the payer nor provider systems involved in CRD are monolithic and shows how the various components of provider and payer systems might interact with "ePA Coordinator" systems to satisfy the requirements of this IG
 * [Foundational Guidance](foundation.html) covers the detailed requirements and conformance expectations that apply to all implementations
+* [Privacy, Security, and Safety](foundation.html) covers considerations around data access, protection, and similar concepts that apply to all implementations
 * [Deviations and Enhancements](deviations.html) covers detailed implementation requirements and conformance expectations that are independent of particular hooks or cards
 * [Supported Hooks](foundation.html) identifies the expectations for support for specific CDS hooks
 * [Card Profiles](cards.html) defines patterns for CDS Hook cards that can be returned as part of this specification